How does commissioning me work?

 • Any possible deadlines that may apply.

 Based on the given information, I will provide a price quote and let you know of my availability.
-Once we are both on the same page regarding all the details, I will ask you to read my Terms of Service, and if applicable, also provide a contract confirming our agreement as well as any potential licensing/copyright transfer.
+Once we are both on the same page regarding all the details, I will ask you to read my Terms of Service, and/or if applicable, provide a contract confirming our agreement as well as any potential licensing/copyright transfer.
 (If you are an AD or a company with a standardized contract, we can work with that too!)

 Note: more complex illustrations will likely also get a thumbnail phase before the sketch.
 This is a pre-sketch that allows us to plan out the composition/lighting/colors.
+If you have a preference for seeing more WIPs throughout the process, you can also request that in our correspondence.

 When you are happy with the sketch, I will start the painting process.
 Once the painting is done or mostly done, I will send a small preview to you for one final inspection.
 If the painting is a more complex illustration, I am likely to send you an extra glimpse or two during this process.